You shall call his name Jesus, for he will save his people from their sins.

 These two extraordinary truths – the Christ is God’s Son and the one who will redeem the world from sin – are under great challenge even within the Church today.
 Apart from them though there is no good news, no gospel.

-Heavenly Father, I thank you that you sent your Son Jesus into this broken world to save it.
+To pray – Heavenly Father, I thank you that you sent your Son Jesus into this broken world to save it.
 Help me to understand what that meant for him, and what it means for me, as I read, mark, learn and inwardly digest Matthew’s Gospel this Lent.
-In his name I pray.
+In his Name, I pray.
 Amen.

 Photo by Simon Migaj on Unsplash